-NOAA's Beaufort Laboratory (National Centers for Coastal Ocean Science and Southeast Fisheries Science Center) collaborated with the Center for Ocean Technology and College of Marine Science of the University of South Florida to instrument an echosounder into an ocean glider to extend surveys of pelagic and demersal fishes associated with rocky reefs in the Gulf of Mexico and Southeast US Atlantic (figure 1).
+NOAA's Beaufort Laboratory (National Centers for Coastal Ocean Science and Southeast Fisheries Science Center) collaborated with the Center for Ocean Technology and College of Marine Science of the University of South Florida to instrument an echosounder into an ocean gilder to extend surveys of pelagic and demersal fishes associated with rocky reefs in the Gulf of Mexico and Southeast US Atlantic (figure 1).

 ASL Environmental Sciences (ASL) supplied a purpose-built 200 kHz single-frequency scientific echosounder, a modification of ASL's proven Acoustic Zooplankton and Fish Profiler (AZFP), to Teledyne Webb Research (TWR) (figure 2).
 The acoustic transducer fits a standard “ECOPuck” housing used on the TWR's Slocum glider for other applications.
 Earlier this year, TWR completed the software integration of the electronics into the Slocum glider.
 The glider controls the operation of the echosounder and its configuration can be changed on-the-fly.
 Up to 3 frequency channels can be added to the AZFP electronics.Read Press release